monkeytypegame/monkeytype/README.md

 # About

 Monkeytype is a minimalistic and customizable typing test.
-It features many test modes, an account system to save your typing speed history, and user-configurable features like themes, sounds, a smooth caret, and more.
+It features many test modes, an account system to save your typing speed history, and user-configurable features such as themes, sounds, a smooth caret, and more.

 # Features

-- minimalistic design with optional ads
+- minimalistic design with optional adverts
 - look at what you are typing
 - focus mode
 - different test modes
 - punctuation mode
+- quotes
 - themes
-- quotes
 - live wpm
 - smooth caret
 - account system